ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/For loadbalancer config.md

     >
     > Starting load-balancer-servo   [  OK  ]

-In this way, you can connect with load balancer instance of Eucalyptus.
+Now, you are connected with load balancer instance of Eucalyptus.